Robert Card: What we know about suspect in Maine mass shooting

 Two friends Michael Deslauriers and Jason Walker died saving their family members from the gunfire at the bowling alley and then charging at the shooter, it has been revealed.

-Her sister Bobbi Nichols was also there but lost her sibling in the chaos.
-She made it out alive whereas Asselin did not.

-At the second location – Schemengees Bar & Grille Restaurant – one of the victims was identified as the bar manager Joseph Walker.
+At the second location, Schemengees Bar & Grille, one of the victims was identified as the bar manager Joseph Walker.

-Several other victims at the bar were attending a deaf cornhole tournament there at the time.
+Several other victims at the bar were attending a deaf cornhole tournament there at the time including Joshua Seal, Stephen Vozzella and Billy Brackett and Bryan MacFarlane.

-Joshua Seal worked as an American Sign Language interpreter for the Pine Tree Society and was hosting the event for members of the deaf community when the shooting unfolded.

-His wife Elizabeth confirmed his death in a post on Facebook: “He was also a wonderful boss, an incredible interpreter, a great friend, a loving son, brother, uncle, and grandson.
-He loved his family and always put them first.”

 Meanwhile, Arthur Strout, a 42-year-old father-of-five, had just told his father he was going to stay for a couple more games when the shooting took place.